Go to our COVID-19 page for:

 Our who is eligible page explains who can receive our service.
 You can also call us on 0800 TAIKURA and ask for the Access team to talk about your eligibility.

-Can I choose my service facilitator?
+Can I choose my support facilitator?

 When you start with us, we’ll ask if you have any preferences and we’ll try to work around them.

-What if my service facilitator changes?
+What if my facilitator changes?

 Typically, you’ll work with several facilitators throughout your journey with us.
-If your service facilitator changes, all your records will be handed over to your next facilitator.
+If your facilitator changes, all your records will be handed over to your next facilitator.
 They’ll know the history of your disability needs and you can be assured that your supports will be maintained.

-I’m not happy with my service facilitator.
+I’m not happy with my support facilitator.

 We want to know what we can do to make things better.
 Please tell us what we’re doing right or if there’s something you want to change.
 If it’s still not working out, you can raise your concerns with your facilitator’s manager.